PAST DUE DISABILITY BENEFITS

-There are some exceptions to receiving your SSI past due benefit payments in three separate checks.
+The SSA has some exceptions to being paid your SSI past due benefit payments in three separate checks.
 For example, if you are not expected to live more than 12 months, you can receive your SSI past due benefit in one lump sum.

 Additionally, it is possible for SSA to increase the first and second payments if you need funds to buy a home.
 Also, they will consider giving you more money if you need to pay for necessary medical needs.
 Or, they will give you more money if you need to pay off debts related housing, clothing or food.
 If this applies to you, then you should contact your local SSA office.